TomatenKuchenDEV/docs/docs/integrations.md

 ---
 title: Integrations
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 This page explains the basic setup of integrations, the better version of customcommands.
 image: /img/integration_weather.png
 ---